ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

 -----------------------------------

 -   Right now you have a (local) git repository in your computer.
--   Because you cloned the repo from Github, your local repository is linked to the remote `https://github.com/ucb-stat133/stat133-hws-fall17` (but this remote is not really yours).
+-   Because you cloned the repo from Github, your local repository is linked to the remote `https://github.com/ucb-stat133/stat133-hws-fall17` (but this remote is not really part of your github repositories).
 -   So let's remove the current remote repository:

     ``` bash